 The luxurious bedrooms and suites have four-poster beds, rich wall hangings, antique decorations and modern additions like en-suite jacuzzi bathrooms and TVs.

 The most romantic spot is the enchanting rose gardens complete with resident peacocks hidden behind the castle’s soaring stone walls.

-Thornbury Castle, South Gloucestershire, England
+2- Thornbury Castle, South Gloucestershire, England

-Although the royal couple would have been familiar with four-poster beds, stone walls, roaring fires and ornate carved ceilings, they might have been amazed at the well-appointed bathrooms and colour TVs.
+Although the royal couple would have been familiar with four-poster beds, stone walls, roaring fires and ornately carved ceilings, they might have been amazed at the well-appointed bathrooms and colour TVs.

 This 16th-century castle is the only Tudor castle in England to operate as a hotel and has the oldest Tudor gardens in England.

 The menu changes on a daily basis and offers internationally-inspired British cuisine prepared with herbs and vegetables grown on the premises.

-Inverlochy Castle, Scotland
+10- Inverlochy Castle, Scotland

 Queen Victoria, who spent a week at Inverlochy sketching and painting in 1873, wrote in her diaries ‘I never saw a lovelier or more romantic spot’.

 Past visitors include Robert Redford, Sean Connery, Elton John and Mel Gibson.
 Dine like a visiting royal in one of the three dining rooms elaborately decorated with furniture presented by the King of Norway.